 - Track data on your customers’ payment discipline in a dashboard

-- Experiment with different installments, tone-of-voices and payment options
+- Experiment with different instalments, tone-of-voices and payment options

 Does the billing strategy work?

-By invoicing data driven, you map the payment behavior of your customers and quickly find out what works best for your customers.
-Based on that data, you can experiment with the amount of reminders, payment terms, tone-of-voice, payment options and more.
-With a dashboard you can see exactly how and why the payment discipline improves.
+By invoicing data-driven, you map the payment behavior of your customers and quickly find out what works best for your customers.
+Based on that data, you can experiment with the number of reminders, payment terms, tone-of-voice, payment options and more.
+With a dashboard, you can see exactly how and why the payment discipline improves.
 Is there a sudden change in a customer’s payment behavior?
 That can indicate problems.
 Respond to this with your communication.
 It might be good to give a call.